PanLiyuan/hyper-protect-dbaas/download_install.md

 2. Download the tool by clicking on the version that matches your operating system.

-3. After downloading, complete the installation using the method appropriate for your operating system:
+3. After you download the tool, complete the installation by using the method appropriate for your operating system:

    - For MacOS and Windows, simply run the installer.